-In higher education, this means that the information provided by higher education institutions must be clear, such as concerning the content of a course or study programme, modes of assessment, and grades.
-This is primarily expressed in course syllabuses, which are to be considered instructions for a course, and thus binding (see principle of legality).
+In higher education, this means that the information provided by higher education institutions must be clear, concerning such as the content of a course or study programme, modes of assessment, and grades.
+This is primarily expressed in course syllabuses, which are binding for both staff and students.